-10. Who to approach with a complaint/concern about a specific person
+11. Who to approach with a complaint/concern about a specific person

-If your concern/complaint is about a member of staff, you should first raise this with the Headteacher/Head of School either in person or in writing (by emailing - heronparkoffice@auroraacademies.org), and a meeting can be arranged with the Headteacher/Head of School to discuss the issue.
+If your concern/complaint is about a member of staff, you should first raise this with the headteacher either in person or in writing (by emailing - office@heronppa.org.uk), and a meeting can be arranged with the headteacher to discuss the issue.
+Alternatively, the headteacher may appoint another staff member to meet with you.